TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.36.md

 ---

-Neither shalt thou swear by thy head, for thou canst not make one hair white or black.
+Neither shall you swear by your head, for you can't make one hair white or black.